Akhmetbekali/-S19-DMD-II/DOCUMENTATION.md

 ---

 ### ESAS.Students

+'Students' table contains information about students studying in the institution.
+They are uniquely identified by sId.
+Provides financial case of their parents and their contacts.

 #### Columns
 | Field name  | Data type | Explanation |
 | - | - | - |